Monastero Santa Rosa: A Peaceful Retreat on Italy’s Amalfi Coast

-As I gaze at the water, the color of the sky reminds me of something my husband once learned as a pilot: When the air temperature and the dew point are within five degrees of one another, fog forms; and even the most seasoned navigator can lose his way.
+As I gazed at the water, the color of the sky reminded me of something my husband once learned as a pilot: When the air temperature and the dew point are within five degrees of one another, fog forms; and even the most seasoned navigator can lose his way.

-I remember this because, in this moment when the sunset reaches its denouement and light leaves the coastal sky, its colors become fluid, mercurial, and soon the sky and the sea come within a few slight degrees of color gradation of each another.
+I remembered this because, at this moment when the sunset reaches its denouement and light leaves the coastal sky, its colors become fluid, mercurial, and soon the sky and the sea come within a few slight degrees of color gradation of each another.

 In that instant, it becomes impossible to distinguish where the heavens end and the sea begins, and I am utterly lost, in a fog, unable to navigate this glad “geography of bliss.”

-In the shadow of Amalfi’s Lattari Mountains, the water and sky continue to commingle until at last they merge as a single ebonyexpanse.
+In the shadow of Amalfi’s Lattari Mountains, the water and sky continue to commingle until at last, they merge as single ebony.